user4815162342/simple-test-framework/readme.md

 functionality will still work, but any exceptions that occur will not automatically bail out the test.

-Note that it is possible to create a Test object withou a test body, and run a test asynchronously on it using Test.run, as well.
+A test that is already in synchronous mode can be shifted into asynchronous mode by calling a function using Test.run.

+Either way, the Test object will be returned from the function, allowing for more complicated behavior.

 #### check